 Annie nodded vigorously.
 "Yes...
 Yes.
 I'm fine.
 It's just... maybe I shouldn't have volunteered."

 She hesitated.
 "It's just...
 I've got kids, Siobhan.
 Two boys.
 They need me.
-I hate the thought that their mom wouldn't always with them."
+I hate the thought that their mom wouldn't always be with them."

 "I've got no children so I don't know how that feels."

 She laughed.
 "Well you're still young; just wait...
 At the same time, I don't want anybody thinking I'm a coward."

 "You're not a coward, Annie." she soothed putting a hand on Annie's shoulder.
 "You faced communist guns and bombs in

 "And there are still seldom few women in this business, Siobhan; especially when it comes to perilous assignments.
 Some of the men think we're just not up to the challenge.
 That's why I put my hand up."

 "An ideal situation would be if there was another woman in that scout party.
 Then we could prove the point that women can be great reporters too, without you taking the risk personally."

 "I'm not afraid of risk, Siobhan."
 Annie retorted resolutely.